-Bailey is finally back on his high school football team, but accidentally knocks over weakling teammate Andy Hughes, who is hospitalized and ultimately promised a complete recovery.
-Unlike him, several teammates blame and rough up already 'guilt'-tormented Bailey until he loses his nerve to play.
-Finding out family restaurant manager Joe Mangus belittled his congestive cardiac problems, Charlie decides to take over, but Joe can't just hand over his life's work.
-Julia wines of if the victim after Justin deservedly dumped her, lets Griffin stay over, is relieved when he doesn't suggest sex and yet blames him for not even seeming to want it.
-Despite verbal indignation, Sara commits to now miserable Bailey again.
+Bailey is finally back on his high school football team, but accidentally knocks over teammate Andy Hughes, who is hospitalized and ultimately promised a complete recovery.
+During practice, Bailey allows several teammates to rough him up due to his guilt torment, until he loses his nerve to play.
+Finding out family restaurant manager Joe Mangus made light of his congestive cardiac problems, Charlie decides to take over, but Joe can't just hand over his life's work.
+Julia lets Griffin stay over, is relieved when he doesn't suggest sex, but feels insecure for him not even seeming to want it.
+Despite verbal indignation, Sarah commits to now miserable Bailey again.

 1 November 1995

-Bailey now enjoys dating Sara, but his public affection and general spontaneity make her feel like a Jill substitute.
-Justin already has another girlfriend and free-spirited Griffin tires of Julia's meddling in his life, like lies to both parties to make him take a waiter's job Charlie wouldn't otherwise consider him for, leading to mutual frustration and getting fired, like at the sports shop.
-Charlie grudgingly grants Kirsten dancing lessons but takes offense at her accepting as silly aunt's wedding gift a fortune telling which names a Rob as her true love.
+Bailey now enjoys dating Sarah, but his public affection and general spontaneity make her feel like a Jill substitute.
+Justin already has another girlfriend and free-spirited Griffin tires of Julia's meddling in his life, like lies to both parties to make him take a waiter's job Charlie wouldn't otherwise consider him for, leading to mutual frustration and getting fired, like at the bike shop.
+Charlie grudgingly agrees to Kirsten's dancing lessons but takes offense at her accepting as silly aunt's wedding gift a fortune telling which names a Rob as her true love.
 A lounge night at the restaurant proves a major loss.
-Ross starts a fuzz about Claudia's bowing arm after a skating ring fall.
+Ross starts a fuss about Claudia's bowing arm after a skating rink fall.

 Season 2, Episode 6: Analogies8 November 1995

-Bailey does badly on his ACT test and grudgingly accepts private home tutoring from young new teacher Maggie Beaton, who actually desires him.
-Griffin finally overcomes Cladia's hostility to any rival to Justin, by playing the big brother, only to find absurdly jealous Julia wining about alleged neglect.
-Kirsten's parents arrive fro a pre-wedding weekend, but while about to retire dreamer Gene Bennett quickly bonds with Charlie, his wife Ellie must explain to Kirsten how her negative attitude balances out their happy marriage.
+Bailey does badly on his SAT test and grudgingly accepts private home tutoring from young new teacher Maggie Beaton.
+Griffin finally overcomes Claudia's hostility to any rival to Justin, by playing the big brother, only to find jealous Julia upset about being neglected.
+Kirsten's parents arrive for a pre-wedding weekend, but while about-to-retire dreamer Gene Bennett quickly bonds with Charlie, his wife Ellie must explain to Kirsten how her practical attitude balances out their happy marriage.

 15 November 1995